lynn/winds-seed/index.md

-# Wind's Seed
+# Wind's Seed English patch

-Wind's Seed is a short JRPG for the PC-9801, released in 1995 by Compile.
+Wind's Seed is a short JRPG for the PC-9801, released in 1995 by [Compile](<https://en.wikipedia.org/wiki/Compile_(company)>) (of Puyo Puyo fame).
 I translated it into English.

 ![Screenshot of the game](https://github.com/lynn/winds-seed/assets/16232127/ada7591f-4772-46ae-9d57-5679994a94af)

 ## Installing Wind's Seed to a floppy disk image

-1. First, obtain `Disc Station Vol. 07 (Disk 1).hdm` by Compile.
+1. First, obtain Compile's _Disc Station Vol. 07_ from... somewhere.

 2. Create a new floppy disk image and call it `ws.hdm`.
 If you're using Neko Project, you can use "New disk" in the "Emulate" menu.
 Make sure to select `1.25MB raw image file (*.hdm)` as the file type.